Carbon-Chain Chemistry in the Interstellar Medium: Observations

 \subsection{Carbon-Chain Species around Low-Mass YSOs}

-Carbon-chain chemistry around low-mass young stellar objects (YSOs), namely WCCC, has been reviewed in \cite{sakai2013}, and we do not discuss WCCC in detail.
-Instead, we summarize observational results published after the review article of \citet{sakai2013}.
+Carbon-chain chemistry around low-mass young stellar objects (YSOs), namely WCCC, has been reviewed in \citet{sakai2013}, and we do not discuss WCCC in detail.
+Instead, we summarize observational results published after the review article.

-Several survey observations with single-dish telescopes targeting carbon-chain molecules and COMs have been conducted. \cite{grani2016} carried out survey observations of CH$_{3}$OH and C$_{4}$H using the IRAM 30m telescope.
-A tentative correlation between the gas-phase C$_{4}$H/CH$_{3}$OH abundance ratio and the CH$_{4}$/CH$_{3}$OH abundance ratio in ice was found.
-These results support the scenario of WCCC: sublimation of CH$_{4}$ is a trigger of carbon-chain formation in lukewarm gas \cite[e.g.,][]{hassel2008}. \cite{higuchi2018} conducted survey observations of CCH, $c$-C$_{3}$H$_{2}$, and CH$_{3}$OH toward 36 Class 0/I protostars in the Perseus molecular cloud using the IRAM 30m and Nobeyama 45m radio telescopes.
-They found that the column density ratio of CCH/CH$_{3}$OH varies by two orders of magnitudes among the target sources, and the majority of the sources show intermediate characters between hot corino and WCCC.
-In other words, hot corino and WCCC are at opposite ends of a spectrum, and most low-mass YSOs could have both characters, in which carbon-chain molecules and COMs coexist.
-In addition, they found a possible trend that sources with higher CCH/CH$_{3}$OH ratios are located near cloud edges or in isolated clouds.
-Similar trends were suggested by \cite{lefloch2018} with data taken in the IRAM Large Program ``Astrochemical Surveys At IRAM (ASAI)''.
-The ASAI program is an unbiased line survey from 80 to 272 GHz toward 10 sources with various evolutionary stages. \cite{lefloch2018} found a difference in environmental conditions between hot corino and WCCC sources: i.e., inside and outside dense filamentary cloud regions, respectively.
+Several survey observations with single-dish telescopes targeting carbon-chain molecules and COMs have been conducted. \citet{grani2016} carried out survey observations of CH$_3$OH and C$_4$H toward 16 embedded low-mass protostars using the IRAM 30m telescope.
+A tentative correlation between the gas-phase C$_4$H/CH$_3$OH abundance ratio and the CH$_4$/CH$_3$OH abundance ratio in ice was found.
+At the protostellar stage, the gas-phase C$_4$H is considered to form from CH$_4$ sublimated from dust grains (WCCC), whereas the gas-phase CH$_3$OH is mainly originated from ice mantle (hot corino chemistry).
+Thus, the suggested tentative correlation between the gas phase and ice mantle supports the scenario of WCCC; sublimation of CH$_4$ is a trigger of carbon-chain formation in lukewarm gas \citep[e.g.,][]{hassel2008}.

+\citet{higuchi2018} conducted survey observations of two carbon-chain species (CCH and $c$-C$_3$H$_2$) and CH$_3$OH toward 36 Class 0/I protostars in the Perseus molecular cloud using the IRAM 30m and Nobeyama 45m radio telescopes.
+They found that the column density ratio of CCH/CH$_3$OH varies by two orders of magnitudes among the target sources, and the majority of the sources show intermediate characters between hot corino and WCCC.
+In other words, hot corino and WCCC are at opposite ends of a spectrum and both carbon-chain species and COMs are present around most low-mass protostars.
+In addition, they found a possible trend that sources with higher CCH/CH$_3$OH ratios are located near cloud edges or in isolated clouds.

+However, we need to treat their results carefully because CCH and $c$-C$_3$H$_2$ can be enhanced in photodissociation regions (PDRs) as described in section \ref{sec:3_6}.
+Hence, the observed trend in the CCH/CH$_3$OH ratio could be a result of PDR chemistry; the ISRF promotes the PDR chemistry at the edge of the molecular cloud rather than WCCC.
+In addition, CCH is enhanced in outflow cavity walls, as discussed below.
+Single-dish observations cannot spatially resolve warm envelopes and outflow cavity walls, and thus we cannot distinguish between these components.
+To investigate the characteristics of WCCC, we should observe large carbon-chain species (e.g., HC$_5$N) that are not predicted to be enhanced in PDRs.